 Dr Golla has been very active in the community as well.
 She has been a volunteer at ‘Destination Imagination’ meets in the past.
 Destination Imagination (DI) is a non-profit, volunteer-led, cause-driven organization.
 Its purpose is to inspire and equip students to become the next generation of innovators and leaders.
 She was an assistant coach for a Destination Imagination team.
 More recently, she has been active with parent associations for Autism Speaks and Pitt Hopkins Foundation.
 She has been invited share her knowledge and expertise with patients and their families at various conferences.
 She is involved with various community events relate to autism including Stephanie’s Day, Autism Speaks Walk, Pitt Hopkins Foundation and Fragile X Foundation.

 Dr Golla’s research interests include translational research involving biomarkers and clinical research related to autism and rare autism variants.
 As a child neurology resident she looked at the association between dystrophinopathies and limb girdle muscular dystrophy.
 Results from this research were published in the Journal of Clinical Neuromuscular Disease.
 She won the Leon Weisberg award at the annual neurology resident retreat for this research.
 She furthered her research education during her work in Dr Juan Pascual’s lab.
-She studied the role of biomarker (IMCL) signatures of 7-Tesla MR spectroscopy in recognizing MELAS, a mitochondrial disorder.
-Resulting manuscript is in peer review at present.
-This study was supported by a Hegi Foundation grant.
-She continues studying the role of biomarkers in MELAS as a co-investigator in an NIH-funded study (PI: Juan Pascual).
+She studied the role of biomarker (IMCL) signatures of 7-Tesla MR spectroscopy in recognizing MELAS, a mitochondrial disorder which is recently published in Neurology- Genetics section in May 2017.

 As NDD resident she received training in study design and analysis through courses provided by the Department of Clinical Sciences under the directorship of Dr Milton Packer.
 This laid foundation for her clinical research career.
 As a junior faculty member in NDD, she a site co-investigator for the Buspirone trial for Autism, a multi-center drug therapy trial.
 This is published in the Journal of Pediatrics.
 Her role in the study was acknowledged in an appendix of the manuscript.
 Other multi-center drug trials she has been part of include “Early Pharmacotherapy guided by Biomarkers in Autism” and “A randomized, double-blind, placebo-controlled trial using Arbaclofen in Fragile X”.

 She is a co-investigator in a multi-center clinical trial looking at biomarkers in Phelan-McDermid syndrome, a rare autism variant.
-She has also been invited to be the site-PI for an NINDS/NeuroNEXT funded, multi-center trial looking at the effects of AFQ056 (study drug) on language learning in children with Fragile X syndrome.
+She is the site-PI for an NINDS/NeuroNEXT funded, multi-center trial looking at the effects of AFQ056 (study drug) on language learning in children with Fragile X syndrome.

 In summary, Dr Golla has brought exceptional quality and national recognition to the University of Texas Southwestern School of Medicine with her outstanding clinical, research and advocacy based work.
 She is only one of 2 people in the division with training in pediatrics, pediatric neurology and neurodevelopment.